 Want to study for your degree in Europe?
-Why not choose France with its high quality of living, vibrant cities, excellent food and its numerous world-class universities, such as the renowned École normale supérieure?
+Why not choose to study in France with its high quality of living, vibrant cities, excellent food and its numerous world-class universities, such as the renowned École normale supérieure?
 Read on to find out if you are eligible, how to apply and how much it would cost to study in France.

 Am I eligible?